Inspiration

 European Oak (Quercus robur)

-An excellent quality timber, European Oak is a very versatile species.
+An excellent quality timber, European Oak is a very versatile wood.
 A Europe-wide species, typically grown in Britain, France and Germany as well as the Balkans.
-Much of the reclaimed parquet flooring that becomes available will be native to Britain.
-This wood was traditionally slow-grown which is what gives the character and grain so familiar to us, known as English Oak.
+Much of the reclaimed parquet that becomes available will be native to Britain.
+Old parquet floors will have a lot more character than modern ones.
+It was traditionally ‘slow-grown’ which is what gives the character and grain so familiar to us, known as English Oak.

 Columbian Pine (Pseudotsuga menziesii)

-Columbian Pine is also known as Douglas Fir or Oregon Pine.
-The Columbian part refers to British Columbia in Canada.
-This abundant timber is widely grown in North America i.e. Canada and United States.
+Columbian Pine known as Douglas Fir, as well as Oregon Pine.
+It refers to British Columbia in Canada.
+It is an abundant timber, widely grown in North America i.e. Canada and United States.
 Named after Scottish botanist David Douglas, although the scientific name is for Archibald Menzies, who first described the tree in the 1790s.

 Rhodesian Teak